-Queso blanco, meaning white cheese in Spanish, is a Latin American cheese.
-It is a firmer cheese, with a slightly sweet flavor, and is easy to make.
-It can be made in higher temperatures than most cheeses, which makes it a good summer cheese.
-Queso blanco uses few ingredients, and can be made quickly.
+Queso blanco, meaning white cheese in Spanish, is a Latin American cheese, firmer with a slightly sweet flavor.
+It is easy to make and can be made at higher temperatures than most cheeses, which makes it a good summer cheese.

 - 1 gallon whole pasteurized or raw milk

-- Heat the milk to 190°F, stirring constantly to prevent scorching.
+- In a non-reactive pot, heat milk to 190°F, stirring constantly to prevent scorching.
 Once the milk has reached temperature, turn off the heat.

 - Add the vinegar slowly, stirring gently, until the curds begin to separate from the whey.
 If the amount of vinegar you added seems inadequate to make a clean break, you can add more, little by little, until you have achieved a good, clean break.
 Be careful, though, because adding too much vinegar will make your cheese have an unpleasant sour taste.

-- Pour the drained cheese into a bowl, salt to taste if you want, and store refrigerated until use, up to two weeks.
+- Pour the drained cheese into a bowl, salt to taste, and enjoy immediately or store in the refrigerator up to two weeks.

 Makes about 1½-2 pounds.